vitaly-t/pg-promise/README.md

 # About

-Built on top of [node-postgres] and its connection pool, this library translates their callback interface into one based on [Promises/A+], while extending the protocol to a higher level, with automated connections and transactions management.
+Built on top of [node-postgres] and its connection pool, this library enhances the callback interface with promises, while extending the protocol to a higher level, with automated connections and transactions management.

 In addition, the library provides: